What is type 2 diabetes?

 Glucagon-like peptide 1 receptor agonists

 Glucagon-like peptide 1 (GLP-1) receptor agonists also act to lower blood glucose levels.
-This class of drugs act to increase the amount of insulin that is produced after a meal, and by reducing the amount of glucagon that is released by the pancreas.
+This class of drugs acts to increase the amount of insulin that is produced after a meal, and by reducing the amount of glucagon that is released by the pancreas.
 These drugs are also able to slow down the rate that the stomach empties after a meal, which slows down the absorption of glucose into the blood.
-This results in a ‘full’ feeling for a longer period of time, which is likely responsible for the association of these drugs with weight loss.
+This results in a ‘full’ feeling for a more extended period of time, which is likely responsible for the association of these drugs with weight loss.

 There are several GLP-1 receptor agonists currently approved for type 2 diabetes treatment, these include liraglutide, exenatide, dulaglutide, and semaglutide.

 Treatment with GLP-1 receptor agonists has also been associated with reductions in blood pressure and weight loss.
 These drugs also pose a low risk of hypoglycemia.

 Importantly, this drug class has also been associated with beneficial cardiovascular effects, with some clinical trials reporting a reduction in cardiovascular events and reduced risk of cardiovascular mortality.

 Some of the side effects associated with GLDP-1 receptor agonists include nausea, vomiting, diarrhea, and constipation.